microsoft/azure-pipelines-agent/README.md

 # Azure Pipelines Agent

+## Announcement

+Legacy HTTP handler is deprecated and won't be supported in .NET 6.
+We recommend you stop using AZP_AGENT_USE_LEGACY_HTTP variable (knob).
+It won't be available soon.

+Also some Operation Systems will stop working with .NET 6 update.
+Please [read here](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).

 ## Overview

 The cross-platform build and release agent for Azure Pipelines and Team Foundation Server 2015 and beyond.